danth/stylix/README.md

 stylix.polarity = "dark";
 ```

-After rebuilding, the full theme can be previewed at
-`file:///etc/stylix/palette.html` in a web browser.
+After rebuilding, the full theme can be previewed in a web browser by
+opening either of these files:

+- `/etc/stylix/palette.html` if you are using NixOS, or
+- `$XDG_CONFIG_HOME/stylix/palette.html` (by default
+  `~/.config/stylix/palette.html`) if you are using home-manager
+  without NixOS.

 ### Manual color schemes